How To Install Pterodactyl Panel [EASY INSTALL SCRIPT]

 Step 10: Fill out the options

-• Database name (You can just press enter)
+• Database name (you can usually press Enter to accept the default)

 • Username